andreterceiro/dio-claro-spring--nosql-studies/README.md

 As in a NoSQL world is more easy to deal with the question of the horizontal scalability, you can interact better with a non constant request level, as you can scale horizontally more easy.

+### Schemas or structure

+- In a SQL world you need a rigid definition of tables and other things like relations and in a NoSQL world you almost no need to pre define a structure;